mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 If the response includes an error code, it MUST be checked first to attempt to determine if error is a "node is recovering" or "not master" error.
+Clients MUST match the errors by the numeric error code and not by the code name, as the code name can change from one server version to the next.

 The following error codes indicate a replica set member is temporarily unusable.
 These are called "node is recovering" errors: